 I tell you this not to make you sad, but for you to see where your efforts/money are going.
 Isn't it amazing that Sara's cancer treatment was toxic enough to kill her cancer, but gentle enough to keep a smile on her face?
 Cancer treatment hasn't always been this way.
 Besides the US government, St. Baldrick's funds more in childhood cancer research than any other organization.
 If not for this fundraising, cancer researchers would not be able to find just the right concoction of chemotherapy and radiation to kill the cancer, but save the child.
 And this time, it was our daughter Sara.

-Because you care, our daughter, Sara, is 14 years old - she has a compassionate heart and a contagious smile.
-Sara is not a morning person.
-Sara loves lemonade and spicy food.
-Sara enjoys volleyball and watching The Office over and over and over again.
-Sara is excited about high school next year and wants to be an elementary school math teacher.
-Because you care, Sara is celebrating 10 years CANCER FREE!
+Because you care, our daughter, Sara, is 17 years old - she has a compassionate heart and a contagious smile.
+Sara is loving her printmaking classes, wearing hooded sweatshirts and eating sushi with friends.
+Sara is excited for her future - choosing a major and which college has the best sweatshirt.
+Because you care, Sara is celebrating 13 years CANCER FREE!

 Thank you for giving us the opportunity to enjoy Sara,